rauc/rauc/docs/advanced.rst

 Updating the Bootloader
 -----------------------

-Updating the bootloader is a special case, as it is a singe point of failure on most systems:
+Updating the bootloader is a special case, as it is a single point of failure on most systems:
-The selection which of the redundant system images should be booted cannot itself be implemented in a redundant component (otherwise there would need to be an even earlier selection component).
+The selection of which redundant system images should be booted cannot itself be implemented in a redundant component (otherwise there would need to be an even earlier selection component).